Echavarria42/Challenges/README.md

+# Challenges
+This repository will contain code snippets which are solutions to some challenges proposed by different platforms, I hope it will be helpful.

 1) Basic_01  => "https://platzi.com/comunidad/retos-de-programacion-en-cualquier-lenguaje-primer-nivel-salida-de-mensajes/"

 You will choose what to do between: **Adding a pair of numbers, Subtracting pizzas, Adding 2 and Multiplying by another, Past and Future Age, Dividing the count, Calculating days, Converting Miles and Dividing.**